vmenkov/boxer-bayesian-regression/trunk/readme/bin/README.txt

  == What BOXER and BORJ are ==

 BOXER is a Java library for online anytime machine learning of polytomous logistic regression models.
-It uses XML as the main format for describing input data, but it is possible for the user to use API in other ways as well.
-You can use the BOXER API in your own Java applications, or you can use several BOXER applications (standalone Java programs) included in this distribution.
+An API allows you to provide training and test data in XML format, as well as getting back trained models, their predictions on test data, and other information in XML format.
+The API also supports some alternatives to XML as well.
+You can use the BOXER API in your own Java applications, or you can use any of of the standalone Java programs we have included in this distribution which make use of BOXER.

 One of the BOXER applications included in this distribution is BORJ.
 BORJ is standalone command-line driven Java program that runs machine